The Scientific Fundamentalist

-Feminism is the radical notion that women are men
+Feminism is the radical notion that women are men.

 Posted Aug 02, 2009

-Although it is not Susan Pinker’s intention in writing it, reading her excellent book The Sexual Paradox: Troubled Boys, Gifted Girls and the Real Difference Between the Sexes cannot help but further reinforce my view that modern feminism in the 21st century is simultaneously illogical, unnecessary, and evil.
+Although it is not Susan Pinker’s intention in writing it, reading her excellent book, The Sexual Paradox: Troubled Boys, Gifted Girls, and the Real Difference Between the Sexes cannot help but further reinforce my view that modern feminism in the 21st century is simultaneously illogical, unnecessary, and evil.

 An insurmountable body of evidence by now conclusively demonstrates that the vanilla assumption is false; men and women are inherently, fundamentally, and irreconcilably different.
 Any political movement based on such a spectacularly incorrect assumption about human nature — that men and women are and should be identical — is doomed to failure.

 However, in the only two biologically meaningful measures of welfare — longevity and reproductive success — women are and have always been slightly better off than men.
 In every human society, women live longer than men, and more women attain some reproductive success; many more men end their lives as total reproductive losers, having left no genetic offspring.

 Among mammals, the female always has more power than the male, and humans are no exception.
 It is true that, in all human societies, men largely control all the money, politics, and prestige.
 They do, because they have to, in order to impress women.
 Women don’t control these resources, because they don’t have to.
 What do women control?
 Men.
 As I mention in an earlier post, any reasonably attractive young woman exercises as much power over men as the male ruler of the world does over women.

 Women used to be a lot happier than men despite the fact that they made much less money than men.
 The sex gap in happiness (in women’s favor) has declined in the past 35 years as the sex gap in pay (in men’s favor) narrowed.
 Now women make as much as, sometimes even more than, men do.
 As a result, today women are just as unhappy, or even more unhappy than, men are.
 As I explain in a previous post, money does not make women happy.

 Men’s happiness has not declined in the last 35 years, because there has not been masculinism; nobody has insisted on the radical notion that men are women, although, as Christina Hoff Sommers documents, this may be happening in our current war against boys.
-For anyone who is looking for an effective antidote to modern feminism, I highly recommend Danielle Crittenden’s 1999 book What Our Mothers Didn't Tell Us: Why Happiness Eludes the Modern Women.
+For anyone who is looking for an effective antidote to modern feminism, I highly recommend Danielle Crittenden’s 1999 book, What Our Mothers Didn't Tell Us: Why Happiness Eludes the Modern Woman.

-P.S.
 Thanks to Charles Duncan for alerting me to the Stevenson and Wolfers article.